Open scrollable table of contents

 • SIRA publications including policy documents, manuals and/or reports

-It is important to note that under the Government Information (Public Access) Act 2009, SIRA has no legal obligation to disclose information on an informal basis.
+It is important to note that under the GIPA Act, SIRA has no legal obligation to disclose information on an informal basis.
 SIRA reserves the right to require the lodgement of a formal access application, particularly if there may be significant public interest considerations that need to be considered in deciding whether the information can be released, or if it would take SIRA a significant amount of time to consider and respond to a request.

-An informal request for access to information can be made by contacting the Information Access team by email or post – see Contact us.
+An informal request for access to information can be made by contacting the Information Access team by email or post.
+See Contact us for more details.

 6.3 Formal access applications

-Formal access applications are typically required where the information being sought will likely need to be assessed against public interest considerations against disclosure or is more complex in nature, large in scope, is non-personal, and/or will require third-party consultation.
+A formal access application for information held by SIRA can be submitted by a member of the public at any time.
+Formal access applications are typically required where the information being sought needs to be assessed against public interest considerations against disclosure as set out in the table to section 14 of the GIPA Act, is more complex in nature, large in scope, is non-personal, and/or will require third-party consultation.

 How to make an application